cattabiani/kbalance_quasar_pwa/README.md

 # kBalance - Quasar PWA for Balance Sheets Among Friends

 **kBalance** is an open-source Progressive Web App (PWA) built with [Quasar](https://quasar.dev/) and powered by [Firebase](https://firebase.google.com/).
-It allows friends to manage balance sheets effortlessly, offering a simple, privacy-focused alternative to apps like Splitwise—without any payment integrations.
+It allows friends to manage balance sheets effortlessly, offering a simple, privacy-focused and free alternative to apps like Splitwise.

 ## 🚀 Features